March 10th 2021

-Ask the doctor: should I take a collagen supplement?
+Ask the doctor: should I take a collagen supplement for younger-looking skin?

-Collagen powders are booming right now - but how good are they for your skin and how much should you take?
-Our resident GP Dr Johnanna Ward has the facts
+Collagen powders are loved by celebrities such as Davina MCCall, but how good are they and how much should you take?
+GP Dr Johnanna Ward has the facts

 What do collagen supplements do?

 * They reduce the rate at which our own collagen breaks down (our natural ability to produce new collagen declines from age 25).

 * They boost our body's own production (by age 40 the body’s ability to produce collagen has decreased by 25 per cent and by age 60, it has plummeted by over 50).

 * They improve skin hydration by helping the body make hyaluronic acid

 * They help heal leaky gut